aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 **Test that your `SessionMiddleware` works** by dispatching `login`, `logout`, and `signup` actions from the console and then checking your application state.

 ## Phase 2: Session Components and the Router

-We're going to add routing to our application.
+Now we're going to add routing to our application.

 ```
   npm install --save react-router